drand/pastelock/README.md

 ## Quickstart
 To spin up the whole application, run `docker compose build && docker compose up -d`.
-This will start the UI at `http://localhost:1234`, the API at `http://localhost:4444` and a postgres database at `postgresql://localhost:5342`.
+This will start the app at `http://localhost:4444` and a postgres database at `postgresql://localhost:5342`.
-You can then open [http://localhost:1234](http://localhost:1234) in your browser to start adding ciphertexts!
+You can then open [http://localhost:4444](http://localhost:4444) in your browser to start adding ciphertexts!
 Encryption is performed locally before uploading to the server.
+The UI is server rendered and hydrated in a light client bundle.

 ## Development

+The API_URL is injected into the client at build time using either the `./build.dev.js` or `./build.prod.js` files.
+Similarly, the scripts are split into `:dev` and `:prod` variants.
+Deploying to heroku will automatically build the production package.

 ## [./client](./client)